Skip to main content

 • To download and install packages from a repository, your personal access token (classic) must have the read:packages scope, and your user account must have read permission.

 • To delete a package on GitHub, your personal access token (classic) must at least have the delete:packages and read:packages scope.
-The repo scope is also required for repo-scoped packages.
 For more information, see "Deleting and restoring a package."

 ScopeDescriptionRequired permission